Published on 27 August 2022

 • The system reacts too slowly?
 Increase P!

-• You get some instabilities or too much oscillations?
+• You get some instabilities or too many oscillations?
 Decrease I!

-Normally, the auto-tune combined with some manual adjustments allows to find out good regulation parameters for almost all set-ups.
-If it is not the case for you, check the warning of the auto-tune functionality.
-You may have to change the pressure line, the flow sensor or the microfluidic resistances to improve your flow control.
+Normally, the auto-tune combined with some manual adjustments allows us to find out good regulation parameters for almost all set-ups.
+If this is not the case for you, check the warning of the auto-tune functionality.
+You may have to change the pressure line, the flow sensor, or the microfluidic resistances to improve your flow control.

 If you have a Bronkhorst flow sensor, make sure that the parameter “max flow rate” is correct, the default value gives the whole range of the sensor that can be too much for your need.